 An example of recent work is the leadership of the CCC in a Religious Leaders’ Summit held in parallel with the G8 meeting to comment on and challenge the G8 for the sake of God’s people.

-Christian Volunteer Movement (CVM) is an ecumenical, Christian, international development and mission organization.
+CVM is an ecumenical, Christian, international development and mission organization.
 Currently CVM is active in Africa with numerous projects in The Gambia, West Africa.
 CVM's mission is to link volunteer expertise in Canada with service opportunities overseas, both responsibly and sustainably.
-Among CVM's programs are a major health partnership with the Ministry of Health in the Gambia, the development of an ecumenical seminary with the Gambian Christian Council, and building inter-religious dialogue (Muslim-Christian) through music.
+Among CVM's programs are a major health partnership with the Ministry of Health in The Gambia, the development of an ecumenical seminary with the Gambian Christian Council, and building inter-religious dialogue (Muslim-Christian) through music.
 CVM uses a combination of short-term and long-term personnel to meet both the physical and spiritual needs of people.

-Federation of Sisters of St. Joseph of Canada represents the three Canadian congregations of Sisters of St. Joseph: Sisters of St. Joseph of Toronto; Sisters of St. Joseph of Sault Ste Marie; Sisters of St. Joseph in Canada (with sites in Hamilton, London, Peterborough, Pembroke).
+The Federation represents the three Canadian congregations of Sisters of St. Joseph: Sisters of St. Joseph of Toronto; Sisters of St. Joseph of Sault Ste Marie; Sisters of St. Joseph in Canada (with sites in Hamilton, London, Peterborough, Pembroke).
 The common purpose of the Federation is to focus and empower its members in the passionate living of their mission of active and inclusive love.
 As a Federation, the three Congregations are able to deepen the awareness of a shared identity and mission, offer mutual support to each other, work together on common ministries and areas of concern, and through its Office for Systemic Justice, integrate contemplation and justice by focusing on the connections between the change that is needed in the world and the change that is needed in ourselves.

 Margaret Magee, Administrative Coordinator

 WICC is the only national women’s ecumenical organization in Canada.
 A vibrant and diverse Christian women’s council consisting of representatives from ten church partners.
 WICC coordinates programs and develops resources that foster ecumenism, support faith and spirituality, and encourage action for justice.
 As well as coordinating the annual World Day of Prayer and the Fellowship of the Least Coin in Canada, WICC works in coalition with other organizations on issues including racism and violence against women.
 Through Women Doing Theology gatherings, an annual liturgy for December 6, and resources such as Healing Waters and Making Waves, WICC helps to connect people of faith who are working for justice in church and society.